 It’s prime time for mountain biking.
 The weather is warm, the dirt is tacky and the trailheads are open.
 So, whether you’re new to mountain biking or the local King of the Mountain, hit the pedals and enjoy.

 We’ve rounded up some of our favorite items to shred this summer, from multi-tools to snazzy shirts.

 Osprey Syncro 5 Hydration Pack – Men’s – 2.5 Liters & Osprey Sylva 5 Hydration Pack – Women’s – 2.5 Liters

 There are so many bike-specific packs on the market, but it’s the little things that set the Osprey Syncro and Sylva apart.
-The bite valve has a magnetic connection to the sternum strap, it comes with an integrated rain cover, and a bungee pull on the back securely holds your helmet when you’re not wearing it.
+The pack comes with an integrated rain cover, the bite valve has a magnetic connection to the sternum strap, and a bungee pull on the back securely holds your helmet when you’re not wearing it.
 As for the meat and potatoes, you get a 2.5-liter bladder, enough storage space for layers and tools and an uber-breathable back panel. $120

 It doesn’t matter what kind of dirt you’re after—cruisey singletrack, sculpted jumps, epic downhill, long cross-country miles—the A1 is the lid for the job.
 This helmet from Troy Lee Designs has all the bells and whistles: a MIPS (Multi-directional Impact Protection System) layer that helps absorb rotational forces during a crash, intake vents to bring in cool air, an adjustable visor and a one-handed dial-in fit. $145